ED GOSEK | MEN'S HEAD COACH

 "Oswego State provides a tremendous academic and athletic opportunity for any student-athlete interested in continuing her ice hockey career.
 We offer an affordable, quality education with the chance to compete at a school with a tremendous ice hockey tradition in a world-class facility."

-Haney holds a Bachelor of Arts degree in communications and is currently pursuing a Master of Arts degree in education.
-He currently resides in Marcellus.
+Burgio earned a Bachelor of Arts degree in psychology from UMass Boston and is currently pursuing her Master of Education in higher education from Merrimack.